markushaslinger/union_source_generator/readme.md

 So the _minimal_ size is 3 bytes (1 for state, 1 for each of the two min. required types) and the _maximal_ size is 9 bytes (1 for state and 8 for the reference type) + the size of the largest value type.
 Plus padding for alignment (see below).

-> We assume 8 bytes for reference types, so 32bit targets waste some space and larger pointer sizes *explicit* alignment configuration is required!
+> We assume 8 bytes for reference types, so 32bit targets waste some space and, for larger pointer sizes **explicit** alignment configuration is required!

 ### Alignment